Polynomial Matrix Inequality and Semidefinite Representation: Abstract

 \section{Abstract}

-Consider a convex set $S=\{x \in \mc{D}: G(x) \succeq 0\}$ where $G(x)$ is an $m\times m$ symmetric matrix whose every entry is a polynomial or rational function, $\mc{D} \subseteq \re^n$ is a domain where $G(x)$ is defined, and $G(x)\succeq 0$ means $G(x)$ is positive semidefinite.
-The set $S$ is called semidefinite programming (SDP) representable or just semidefinite representable if it equals the projection of a higher dimensional set which is defined by a linear matrix inequality (LMI).
+Consider a convex set $S=\{x \in \mc{D}: G(x) \succeq 0\}$ where $G(x)$ is a symmetric matrix whose every entry is a polynomial or rational function, $\mc{D} \subseteq \re^n$ is a domain on which $G(x)$ is defined, and $G(x)\succeq 0$ means $G(x)$ is positive semidefinite.
+The set $S$ is called semidefinite representable if it equals the projection of a higher dimensional set which is defined by a linear matrix inequality (LMI).
 This paper studies sufficient conditions guaranteeing semidefinite representability of $S$.
 We prove that $S$ is semidefinite representable in the following cases: (i) $\mc{D} = \re^n$, $G(x)$ is a matrix polynomial and matrix sos-concave; (ii) $\mc{D}$ is compact convex, $G(x)$ is a matrix polynomial and strictly matrix concave on $\mc{D}$; (iii) $G(x)$ is a matrix rational function and q-module matrix concave on $\mc{D}$.
-Explicit constructions of SDP representations are given.
+Explicit constructions of semidefinite representations are given.
 Some examples are illustrated.